abporwal41/PROJECTS/README.md

 # PROJECTS

-This is a practice repo
+This is a practice repo.
+Created for learning purpose.